This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 --.
 Delete records from the EVENTARCHIVE table older than x number of days ( eg. 60 days).

 INSERT INTO Configuration VALUES (1, ‘SYSTEM’, ‘EVENTARCHIVEMAXDAYS’, 60)

 Again, value 1 is for default org, change the value to Ip org of the tenant.

-DocumentData table: This table stores a lot of report related data.
+- DocumentData table: This table stores a lot of report related data.
 Not meta-data, actual data.
 Such as; Cached report result sets.
-There are a set of delete queries to shrink this table.
-I have attached it here.
+There are a set of delete queries to shrink this table and attached it here.
 Do not Truncate Document Data table Directly.

 Once the document data is cleared, set the report folders option “Keep the latest result set”.

 This has to be done for all the folders manually or with the below SQL we can apply this setting for all the folders: